Aly-Tomato/ChocAn-Systems-Simulator/README.md

 		java -jar ChocAnSystem.jar

 Coding Conventions
-	Tab, so can set to whatever the individual wants.
+	Tab, so the spacing can set to whatever the individual wants.
 	Try to keep functions ~25 lines max.
 	Some level of avoiding nesting.
 	No ternary operator.